Faragi Phillips officially joins Tigers coaching staff, Garrett Kelly named Dir. of Basketball Operations

-MEMPHIS, Tenn. – Penny Hardaway has officially added Faragi Philips to the Tigers coaching staff.
+MEMPHIS, Tenn.
+(WREG)– Penny Hardaway has officially added Faragi Philips to the Tigers coaching staff.

 According to Hardaway, Phillips will bring high energy, a great defensive mind to the program, and that he’s a pillar in the Memphis basketball community.